osetr/django-test-task/README.md

 Manual
 ======

-As this project is dockerized, you can vary quickly untap it on your machine.
+As this project is dockerized, you can very quickly untap it on your machine.
 To do this, just clone this repo on your machine and up docker-compose.
 Also, don't forget to create a .env file in the root of the cloned directory and insert your key/value pairs in the following format of KEY=VALUE:

 ```sh
 SECRET_KEY = 'key'